antrea-io/antrea/docs/windows.md

 antrea-agent and kube-proxy run as processes on host and are managed by management Pods.
 It is recommended to run OVS daemons as Windows services.

+### Antrea Windows demo
+Watch this [demo video](https://www.youtube.com/watch?v=xjhizZ3BJzQ) of running Antrea in a Kubernetes cluster with both Linux and Windows nodes.
+The demo also shows the Antrea OVS bridge configuration on a Windows Node, NetworkPolicy enforcement for Windows Pods, and Antrea Traceflow from Octant.
+Note, OVS driver and daemons are pre-installed on the Windows Nodes in the demo.

 ## Deploying Antrea on Windows Worker Node

 ### Prerequisites